LucaIns/SFSOD_MIP/README.md

 - output: default path to save output results (betas, phi, etc.)

-- tuning: default path to save intermediate tuning results for each problem solved by our MIP (cross validation and/or information criteria)
+- output/tuning: default path to save intermediate tuning results for each problem solved by our MIP (cross validation and/or information criteria)

 - LOG: default path to save log files for various jobs